Assertion-Based Optimization of Quantum Programs: Formalization and Generalization

-The Hoare triples of higher-level subroutines may be defined in a similar fashion.
-However, when combined, the triples introduced thus far are sufficient for our examples.
-In particular, a combination of the Swap routine with the control modifier yields the rules that were used to remove trivial Fredkin gates in the circuit in Fig.~\ref{fig:swapoptfigure}.
-Combining the control modifier with the NOT or Pauli X gate, on the other hand, allows to optimize the Bell-pair example where, after an initial Hadamard gate $H$~\cite{barenco1995elementary} on $\ket{00}$, the controlled NOT gate was applied as follows
+The pre- and postconditions of higher-level subroutines may be defined in a similar fashion.
+However, when combined, the pre-/postconditions above are sufficient for our examples.
+E.g., combining the control modifier with the NOT or Pauli X gate allows us to optimize the Bell-pair example where, after an initial Hadamard gate $H$~\cite{barenco1995elementary} on $\ket{00}$, the controlled NOT gate was applied as follows

 Since the controlled NOT gate flips the qubit in $\ket0$ if the control qubit is one, we immediately get the postconditions for the two qubits $q_0$ and $q_1$